-E. Bright Wilson Award in Spectroscopy
+E. Bright Wilson Award In Spectroscopy

-Flynn, 71, received a B.S. from Yale University in 1960.
-He then studied under Wilson and John D. Baldeschwieler at Harvard University, where he earned an M.A. in 1962 and a Ph.D. in 1965.
-After a postdoc at Massachusetts Institute of Technology, he joined the Columbia faculty in 1967.
+In 1984, Vaida was a Camille & Henry Dreyfus Teacher-Scholar.
+In 1994, she received the Erskine Fellowship from the University of Canterbury, in New Zealand, and between 2004 and 2005 she was a John Simon Guggenheim Memorial Foundation fellow.
+She has been a fellow of the American Association for the Advancement of Science (AAAS) since 2004 and an American Physical Society (APS) fellow since 2004.

-A member of the National Academy of Sciences and the American Academy of Arts & Sciences, he has received numerous other honors including the Herbert P. Broida Award from the American Physical Society in 2003 and the Presidential Teaching Award from Columbia in 2000.
-In addition to overseeing some 40 Ph.D. students during his career, Flynn is also a proud grandfather.
+She is a member of a number of professional organizations, including ACS, APS, and AAAS.

-Flynn will present the award address before the Division of Physical Chemistry.
+Vaida will present the award address before the ACS Division of Physical Chemistry.

 Join the conversation